jimmyskull/LUAcheck/docsrc/warnings.rst

 Global variables (1xx)
 ----------------------

-For each file, Luacheck builds list of defined globals and fields which can be used there.
-By default only globals from Lua standard library are defined; custom globals can be added using ``--globals`` CLI option or ``globals`` config option, and version of standard library can be selected using ``--std`` CLI option or ``std`` config option.
-When an undefined global or field is set, mutated or accessed, Luacheck produces a warning.
+For each file, LUAcheck builds list of defined globals and fields which can be used there.
+By default only globals from LUA standard library are defined; custom globals can be added using ``--globals`` CLI option or ``globals`` config option, and version of standard library can be selected using ``--std`` CLI option or ``std`` config option.
+When an undefined global or field is set, mutated or accessed, LUAcheck produces a warning.

 Read-only globals
 ^^^^^^^^^^^^^^^^^